openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  Refers to an existing instance of a class with the properties below.

-The evaluation of the lambda expression completes abruptly, and an *OutOfMemoryError* is thrown if a new instance is to be created but the available space is not sufficient for it.
+If the available space is not sufficient for a new instance to be created, then the evaluation of the lambda expression completes abruptly, and *OutOfMemoryError* is thrown.

-During a lambda expression evaluation, the captured values of that lambda expression are saved to the internal state of the lambda.
+During a lambda expression evaluation, the captured values of the lambda expression are saved to the internal state of the lambda.

 .. index::